U.S. flag An official website of the United States government

 How Do I Find Warning Letters Issued to Retailers for Selling Unauthorized Tobacco Products?

-In April 2024, FDA issued warning letters to three online retailers for selling unauthorized ZYN nicotine pouches.
-To date, FDA has issued more than 550 warning letters to retailers, including brick and mortar and online, for selling unauthorized tobacco products.
-For more information about warning letters issued to brick and mortar retailers, use CTP’s Compliance Check Inspection database.
+In September 2024, FDA issued six warning letters to manufacturers and retailers for the sale or distribution of unauthorized e-cigarette products promoted at an industry trade show.
+To date, FDA has issued more than 690 warning letters to retailers, including brick and mortar and online, for selling unauthorized tobacco products.
+For more information about warning letters issued to brick and mortar and online retailers, use CTP’s Tobacco Compliance Check Outcomes database.
 There you may search by several fields including tobacco retailer name, city, state, zip code, inspection result, or decision date.

 See sample warning letter issued to brick and mortar retailers.